cran/kindisperse/README.md

-intra-pouch relationships (i.e. between different pouch young carried by the same mother), (2) inter-pouch relationships (kinships between young carried by different females), (3) kinship between adult females, and (4) kinships between pouch young & adult females other than their mother.
+intra-pouch relationships (i.e. between different pouch young carried by the same mother), (2) inter-pouch relationships (kinships between young carried by different females), (3) kinship between adult females, and (4) kinships between pouch young and adult females other than their mother.

 All of these categories can be combined with the genotypic data to